 PRTC taxi ~$75–$80 (max 4 passengers) Outbound OK; return is high risk

-Uber $115+ (surge-prone) High cancellation risk
+Uber $75+ (surge-prone) High cancellation risk

 Ceiba Ferry Terminal Guide– Schedule, Parking & Tips

-• Old San Juan Piers (Pier 3 & 4): This falls into Zone 4 and costs a $21 flat rate from SJU.
+• Old San Juan Piers (Pier 3 & 4): Zone 4, $21 flat rate from SJU

 San Juan Cruise Port and Terminal Information - Cruise Critic

-Several digital platforms currently partner with local storefronts near the airport and Isla Verde beachfront for secure, insured drop-off.
+Several digital platforms partner with local storefronts near the airport and Isla Verde beachfront for secure, insured drop-off.

 Service Rate (USD) Notes

-LuggageHero $1.49/hr or $4.90/day Hourly billing; insurance included
+LuggageHero From $1.49/hr Hourly billing; insurance included

-Bounce From $3.50/day 28 locations near SJU
+Bounce From $1.95/day 28+ locations near SJU and Old San Juan

-BagsAway From $1.00/hr Good for short layovers
+BagsAway From $0.90/hr Good for short layovers

-The PRTC taxi kiosk is your ultimate backup plan when the rideshare app goes wild.
+Uber and Lyft beat taxis on price during normal conditions, but a surge can flip that math instantly.
+The PRTC taxi kiosk is your fail-safe when the rideshare app goes wild.
 Always carry cash regardless of what the official rules say.
-Do not rent a car unless you are leaving the immediate metro area.
-And if you are heading out to Vieques or Culebra, book that private shuttle before your plane even hits the tarmac.
+Skip the rental car unless you are leaving the metro area.
+And if you are heading to Vieques or Culebra, book that private shuttle before your plane even hits the tarmac.